NFL computer model reveals Bengals vs. Lions picks, score prediction

 The Cincinnati Bengals are set to host the Detroit Lions in a Week 5 NFL clash.
 The hosts are 2-2 on the season and desperate to get back into the win column after suffering big losses to the Minnesota Vikings and Denver Broncos.
 They host a Lions side that is 3-1 on the season and coming off of a decisive 34-10 victory against the Cleveland Browns.

 Kickoff from Paycor Stadium is set for 4:25 p.m.
 ET.
 Detroit is a 10.5-point favorite in the latest Lions vs. Bengals odds from SportsLine consensus, while the over/under for total points scored is 49.5.
+The Lions are -599 money line favorites (risk $599 to win $100), while the Bengals are +431 underdogs.
 Before making any Bengals vs. Lions picks, make sure you check out the picks from the SportsLine Projection Model.

 Click here to bet Lions vs. Bengals at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: